Neural Architecture Search: Two Constant Shared Weights Initialisations: Ablation studies

 Table \ref{tab:embed_ablation} summarises our results of the embedding ablations.
 Ablation is done on the NAS-Bench-NLP search space, PTB dataset (the only search space implementing embedding).

 Care should be taken when initialising the networks containing the embedding layer: if embedding is initialised with all constants, there is no difference between the embedded input.
-The performance of our metric, in this case, will be analogous to that with a batch size of one.
+In this case, our metric's performance will be analogous to that with a batch size of one.

-Our ablation studies show that as soon as the embedding is initialised with non-constant weights, it does not significantly influence the outcomes.
+Our ablation studies show that it does not significantly influence the outcomes as soon as the embedding is initialised with non-constant weights.